-- 1. Press and hold the than 5 seconds. - button for more

-- The system announces: "Press the PHONE/SEND () button for the hands-free phone system to enter the voice adaptation mode or press the PHONE/END () button to select a different lan- - 3.
-Press the n button.
+- 1. Press and hold the ver button for more than 5 seconds. - 2.
+The system announces: "Press the PHONE/SEND ( ) button for the hands-free phone system to enter the voice adaptation mode or press the PHONE/END ( ) button to select a different language." - Press the button.